-Trotti die options given below:

-Column A Column B

-Α Consume r Forum 1 Consumer Protection Act 1986

-В Agmark 2 Against unfair trade practices and exploitation

-С Right to s redressal seek 3 Help consumers get assured of quality of goods and services

-D COPRA 4 Guide consumers on how to file cases in consumer courts
+Column A Column B A. Consumer Redressal Commission 1.
+Consumer Protection Act 1986 В. Agmark 2.
+Against unfair trade practices and exploitation C. Right to seek redressal 3.
+Help consumers get assured of quality of goods and services D. COPRA 4.
+Guide consumers on how to file cases in Consumer Redressal Commissions Codes:

 Codes:

 Α В C D

 (a) 4 3 2 1

 (b) 2 4 1 3

 (c) 4 1 3 2

 (d) 2 3 4 1

-(-)

-- 8. (a) In September 2003, the Government of India enacted a law, popularly known as RTI (Right to Information) Act. - (b) RTI Act ensures its citizens all the information about the functions of government departments. - (c) Consumers can bargain with the seller to sell at less than the MRP. - (d) The consumer can file a complaint before the appropriate consumer forum on his/her own with or without the services of lawyers.
+- 8. (a) In September 2003, the Government of India enacted a law, popularly known as RTI (Right to Information) Act. - (b) RTI Act ensures its citizens all the information about the functions of government departments. - (c) Consumers can bargain with the seller to sell at less than the MRP. - (d) The consumer can file a complaint before the appropriate consumer commission on her/his own with or without the services of lawyers. - Ans. (a) In September 2003, the Government of India enacted a law, popularly known as RTI (Right to Information) Act.

-9. Under COPRA, a two-tier quasi-judicial machinery at the state and national levels was set up for redressal of consumer disputes.
+- 9. Under COPRA, a two-tier quasi-judicial machinery at the state and national levels was set up for redressal of consumer disputes. - Ans.

-Ans.
 Under COPRA, a three-tier quasi-judicial machinery at the district, state and national levels was set up for redressal of consumer disputes.

-- 10. Which act of Indian democracy empowers the people and works as a watchdog? - Ans.
+- 10. Which act of the Indian constitution empowers the people and works as a watchdog? - Ans.
 The Right to Information Act 2005 empowers the people and works as a watchdog. - 11.
 How is the retail price printed on packets beneficial for consumers? - Ans.
 A consumer can protest and complain if someone sells a good at more than the printed price on the packet.
 In fact consumers can bargain with the seller to sell at less than the MRP. - 12.
-Which is the consumer court at the national level? - Ans.
-The National Consumer Commission is the consumer court at the national level. - 13.
-The district court deals with claims upto which level? - Ans.
-The district level court called District Forum take up claims upto ₹ 20 lakhs.
+Which is the Consumer Disputes Redressal Commission at the national level? - Ans.
+The National Consumer Commission is the Consumer Disputes Redressal Commission at the national level. - 13.
+The District Consumer Disputes Redressal Commission deals with claims upto which level? - Ans.
+The district level authority called District Consumer Disputes Redressal Commission take up claims upto ₹ 1 crore.

 - 14. How is the consumer redressal process an expensive, time consuming one?
 Give four reasons and what can be done to make it more consumer friendly? - Ans.
-Four reasons for the consumer Redressal process is expensive and time consuming are as follows: - Consumers very often have to engage the services of lawyers.
-Once a case is filed, it requires time for attending the court proceedings, etc. - Very often there is no cash memo for the purchase and evidence becomes weak. - · Most purchases are small retail ones. - The enforcement of laws that protect workers, in the unorganised sectors, is not proper.
+Four reasons for the consumer redressal process is expensive and time consuming are as follows: - Consumers very often have to engage the services of lawyers.
+Once a case is filed, it requires time for attending the commission proceedings, etc. - Very often there is no cash memo for the purchase and evidence becomes weak. - Most purchases are small retail ones. - The enforcement of laws that protect workers, in the unorganised sectors, is not proper.

-In order to make it more consumer friendly, the consumer should be allowed to plead her/his case in the consumer forum.
+In order to make it more consumer friendly, the consumer should be allowed to plead her/his case in the consumer commission.